EaseUS Partition Master

 Step 2: Change the boot order to boot from USB/CD/DVD.

 Step 3: Reboot your computer from the bootable disk.
-When your disk loaded, click "Use this recovery tools that can help fix problems starting Windows" and navigate to Windows installation > Command Prompt.
+When your disk is loaded, click "Use this recovery tools that can help fix problems starting Windows" and navigate to Windows installation > Command Prompt.

 Step 4: In the Command Prompt window, type format c: /fs: ntfs and hit Enter.